HewlettPackard/shs-governance-model/SECURITY.md

 ### Membership Criteria
 To be eligible to join the security-vulnerability-disclosure@org.com mailing list, you should:
 1. Be an active distributor of [insert project name here].
-2. Have a user base that is not limited to your own organization. **[ maybe remove this... ]**
-3. Have a publicly verifiable track record up to the present day of fixing security issues.
+2. Have a publicly verifiable track record up to the present day of fixing security issues.
-4. Not be a downstream or rebuild of another distributor.
+3. Not be a downstream or rebuild of another distributor.
-5. Be a participant and active contributor in the [insert project name here] community.
+4. Be a participant and active contributor in the [insert project name here] community.
-6. Accept the Embargo Policy that is outlined below.
+5. Accept the Embargo Policy that is outlined below.
-7. Has someone who is already on the list vouch for the person requesting membership on behalf of your distribution.
+6. Has someone who is already on the list vouch for the person requesting membership on behalf of your distribution.

 **The terms and conditions of the Embargo Policy apply to all members of this mailing list.
 A request for membership represents your acceptance to the terms and conditions of the Embargo Policy**